-The Falkland Islands and surrounding smaller ones are sovereign territory, we have a clear obligation and mandate to protect them from aggression.
+The Falkland Islands and surrounding smaller ones are sovereign territories, we have a clear obligation and mandate to protect them from aggression.
 Any operation there would not be a war of choice and we must not forget that Argentina has not relinquished her claim to the Islands.

 The Argentine authorities have declared that any shipping that wishes to travel between Argentina and the Falkland Islands (including South Sandwich and South Georgia) must seek permission.
-This is a gradual upping of the general tempo around an issue which has never been fully resolved, i.e. Argentina continues to refuse accept that the Falklands are the Falklands and not the Malvinas.
+This is a gradual upping of the general tempo around an issue that has never been fully resolved, i.e. Argentina continues to refuse to accept that the Falklands are the Falklands and not the Malvinas.

-What of the claims and counter claims about defending those islands down south?
+What of the claims and counterclaims about defending those islands down south?